Who has played the most times in the quarter-finals in World Cup history?

 Morocco made history this week by qualifying for the quarter finals of the World Cup for the first time.
 Joining them are rivals who have been here before - including one who has made as far as the Last 8 in practically every edition.

-Brazil is the only nation to have taken part in every edition of the World Cup from the inaugural tournament in 1930 to the present one.
-Apart from being the nation with the most titles (five), they have also made the most appearances at the quarter final stage or its equivalent, the second group stage*.
+Brazil is the only nation to have taken part in every edition of the World Cup from the inaugural tournament in 1930 to the current one.
+Apart from being the nation to have lifted the trophy the most times (five), they have also made the most appearances at the quarter final stage or its equivalent, the second group stage*.

 You might also like

 The Seleção have participated in 22 World Cup finals and reached the quarter finals/second group stage in all but three: Italy 34, England 66 and Italy 90.
 So this is the 19th time that Brazil have gone as a far as the quarter finals.

 Germany, who failed to make it past the group stage for two editions in a row (2018 Russia 2018 and 2022 Qatar) are not far behind with a total of 17 appearances at the quarter final stage.

 Qatar 2022 quarter finalists: Total No. of appearances at this stage

 Brazil’s campaign at Italy 1934, the second edition of the tournament, was short-lived.
 Spain were 3-0 up within half an hour in the opening Round of 16 game in Genoa.
 Leônidas da Silva pulled one back for the South Americans at the start of the second half but they couldn’t find a way back into the game and subsequently, were on their way home after just one game.

 No luck at Goodison